by Amy Scholten, MPH

-Leg veins are frequently used for vein harvesting.
+Leg veins are often used for vein harvesting.
 For open chest procedures, like coronary artery bypass grafting (CABG), veins or other blood vessels in the chest are often used.

 Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure

 Description of Procedure

 How Long Will It Take?

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

-Your hospital stay will depend on your primary procedure.
-Vein excision will not extend your stay.
+The hospital stay depends on the main procedure.
+Vein excision will not add time to the stay.

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to lower your risk of infection such as:

 Call Your Doctor

 If you think you have an emergency, call for medical help right away.